-The amendments clarify that, when an entity obtains control of a business that is a joint operation, it applies the requirements for a business combination achieved in stages, including remeasuring previously held interests in the assets and liabilities of the joint operation at fair value.
-In doing so, the acquirer remeasures its entire previously held interest in the joint operation.
-An entity applies those amendments to business combinations for which the acquisition date is on or after the beginning of the first annual reporting period beginning on or after 1 January 2019, with early application permitted.
-These amendments had no impact on the interim consolidated financial statements of the Group as there is no transaction where a joint control is obtained.
+The amendments clarify that, when an entity obtains control of a business that is a joint operation, it applies the requirements for a business combination achieved in stages, including the remeasurement of the previously held interest in the assets and liabilities of the joint operation at fair value.
+In doing so, the acquirer remeasures the previously held interest in the joint operation.

+The entity applies these amendments to business combinations for which the acquisition date is on or after the beginning of the first annual reporting period beginning on or after 1 January 2019; early application is permitted.

+This amendment does not have any impact on the consolidated financial statements of the Saras Group as there were no business combinations in which joint control was obtained.